AdobeDocs/experience-platform.en/help/destinations/catalog/personalization/adobe-target-connection.md

 *  **Name**: Fill in the preferred name for this destination.
 *  **Description**: Enter a description for your destination.
 For example, you can mention which campaign you are using this destination for.
 This field is optional.
 *  **Datastream ID**: This determines in which Data Collection datastream the segments will be included.
 The drop-down menu shows only datastreams that have the Target destination enabled.
-See [Configuring a datastream](../../../edge/fundamentals/datastreams.md) for more details.
-When selecting the **[!UICONTROL None]** option for datastream ID, some personalization use cases are not supported.
-See the table below for details.
+See [configuring a datastream](../../../edge/fundamentals/datastreams.md#target) for detailed information on how to configure a datastream for Adobe Target.
+    * **[!UICONTROL None]**: Select this option if you need to configure Adobe Target personalization but you cannot implement the [Experience Platform Web SDK](../../../edge/home.md).
+When using this option, segments exported from Experience Platform to Target only support next-session personalization, and edge segmentation is disabled.
+See the table below for more information.

 |No datastream selected|Datastream selected|
 |---|---|